drds1/disease_spread/README.md

 ## Daily Case Data

 This is a publically available UK government data source available at https://coronavirus.data.gov.uk/ .
-An machine readable, code integrable api call for the 'case-by-specimen' data can be found [here](https://api.coronavirus.data.gov.uk/v2/data?areaType=overview&metric=newCasesBySpecimenDate&format=csv).
+An machine-readable, code-integrable api call for the 'case-by-specimen' data can be found at https://api.coronavirus.data.gov.uk/v2/data?areaType=overview&metric=newCasesBySpecimenDate&format=csv .

 ## Derivation of R

-Equation *1* is equivalent to the following relation involving the reproduction factor *R* formulation of the exponential growth problem where
+Equation 1 is equivalent to the following relation involving the reproduction factor *R* formulation of the exponential growth problem where

 **2:** <img src="https://latex.codecogs.com/svg.latex?\Large&space;I(t)=I_0R^{(t-t_0)/\tau}" title="equation_I_r" />